/125

 28 / 125

 AB.
-A patient with severe ARDS remains hypoxemic despite high PEEP, FiO₂ 100%, and paralysis.
-SpO₂ is 76% and plateau pressures are 30 cmH₂O.
-What is the next intervention?
+A patient with severe ARDS on mechanical ventilation remains hypoxemic despite high PEEP, FiO₂ 100%, paralysis, and proning.
+Plateau pressure is stable at 28 cmH₂O.
+What is the next step?

 29 / 125